pcaston/OpenPeerPower.github.io/source/_docs/z-wave/installation.markdown

 To enable access to the Z-Wave stick, add `--device=/dev/ttyACM0` to the `docker` command that starts your container, for example:

 {% highlight bash %}
-docker run -d --name="home-assistant" -v /home/pi/homeassistant:/config -v /etc/localtime:/etc/localtime:ro --net=host --device=/dev/ttyACM0 homeassistant/raspberrypi3-homeassistant
+docker run -d --name="open-peer-power" -v /home/pi/openpeerpower:/config -v /etc/localtime:/etc/localtime:ro --net=host --device=/dev/ttyACM0 openpeerpower/raspberrypi3-openpeerpower
 {% endhighlight %}

 If the path of `/dev/ttyACM0` doesn't work then you can find the path of the stick by disconnecting and then reconnecting it, and running the following in the Docker host: